 The Safety Car has made five appearances at Imola

-The Safety Car has been deployed only five times.
-The first time was at the 1994 San Marino Grand Prix due to a collision on the starting grid.
+The Safety Car and Virtual Safety Car have been utilised eight times in total at Imola.
+The first was at the 1994 San Marino Grand Prix due to a collision on the starting grid.
 The second was in 2006, due to a collision between Christijan Albers and Yuji Ide.
 The third Safety Car outing was in 2020, when Max Verstappen suffered a tyre failure.
 The Virtual Safety Car was also called in 2020, as a result of Esteban Ocon pulling over to the side of the track following a mechanical issue.

 The Safety Car made two appearances in the 2021 Emilia Romagna Grand Prix – one as a result of Nicholas Latifi crashing out, the other the result of a collision between George Russell and Valtteri Bottas.
 In 2022, the Safety Car made another single appearance due to a first lap collision between Carlos Sainz and Daniel Ricciardo.